What’s been said so far

 “A fantastic experience to be involved in such a collaborative project.
 The group responded brilliantly to what was required and such individualism in the finished pieces was great to see.
 For me personally, the enthusiasm everyone showed for art was inspiring.”
 Plymouth College of Art student (PPD – professional practice development)

-“Considering this has been written about our most difficult-to-reach prisoners, it was has been an incredible pilot.”
-Prison staff
+“Considering this has been written about our most difficult-to-reach prisoners, it has been an incredible pilot.”
+Community engagement manager

 Art student’s recount of the first 2 workshops: